julien-maurel/jQuery-Storage-API/README.md

     storage=$.localStorage

 ### `get()`
-Get an item from a storage
+Get an item from a storage.
+If last argument is an array (can be preceded by other arguments to parse storage), get() return an object with value for each item of this array.

-    storage.get('foo') // Get storage.foo
+    storage.get('foo') // Return storage.foo
-    storage.get('foo','foo2','foo3'...) // Get storage.foo.foo2.foo3...
+    storage.get('foo','foo2','foo3'...) // Return storage.foo.foo2.foo3...
-    storage.get(['foo','foo2']) // Get storage.foo and storage.foo2 in an object ({foo:storage.foo,foo2:storage.foo2})
+    storage.get(['foo','foo2']) // Return {foo:storage.foo,foo2:storage.foo2}

 ### `set()`
-Set an item in a storage
+Set an item in a storage.
+If argument is an object, set() set value on storage for each property of this object.

     storage.set('foo','value') // Set storage.foo to "value"
     storage.set('foo','foo2','foo3'...,'value') // Set storage.foo.foo2.foo3... to "value"
     storage.set({'foo':'value,'foo2':'value2'}) // Set storage.foo to "value" and storage.foo2 to "value2"

 ### `keys()`
-Get keys of a storage or an item in a storage
+Get keys of a storage or an item in a storage.

     storage.set('foo','value')
     storage.set('foo2','foo3'..., {'foo4':'value4,'foo5':'value5'})